ibm-cloud-docs/pattern-sap-on-vpc/overview.md

 This guide does not cover SAP configuration and SAP component deployment scenarios, it is limited to IBM cloud infrastructure options to support SAP workloads.

 Enterprise-class, mission critical workloads need to be secure, resilient and provide disaster recovery (DR) capabilities and high availability (HA).
-This pattern can be used as a guide to meet typical customer requirements and provide a base reference solution for a secure and resilient SAP NetWeaver/HANA or SAP NetWeaver/AnyDB deployment to IBM VPC.
+This pattern can be used as a guide to meet typical customer requirements and provide a base reference solution for a secure and resilient SAP NetWeaver/HANA or SAP NetWeaver/AnyDB deployment to IBM Cloud VPC.

 It supports the deployment of SAP Business Applications Running on SAP NetWeaver, SAP HANA or SAP AnyDB and other SAP products using other technologies (SAP Content Server, or newer applications such as SAP Data Intelligence).